2025 WHO-Funded Study..Linking Cell Phone Radiation to Cancer in Animals (ICBE-EMF Press Release)

 Wi-Fi router placed 12 inches from cell culture trays for 24 hours.

-Same EMF exposure as Test #2, with two remediation devices:
+Same EMF exposure as Test #2, with two (harmonization) devices:

 ○ Device Chip: Attached to the router’s power cord.